thesoul214/typescript-cheatsheet/README.md

 Notice the following:

-1. There's a capital E when defining the enum.
-That is a personal thing I picked up while using the Unreal Engine software that is based in `c++` which is similar in many ways to TypeScript, and it also makes sense since it's inline with the interface naming convention.
+1. There"s a capital E when defining the enum.
+That is a personal thing I picked up while using the Unreal Engine software that is based in `c++` which is similar in many ways to TypeScript, and it also makes sense since it"s inline with the interface naming convention.
-2. Passing variables, defining and declaring components and everything else is exactly as you'd expect - with the extra features of TypeScript added on top of it.
+2. Passing variables, defining and declaring components and everything else is exactly as you"d expect - with the extra features of TypeScript added on top of it.
 3. Remember that class members are `public` by default while using TypeScript, **but, a the state of a class component must always be public**.

 It is also possible to modify the `tsconfig.json` or the `tslint.json` to handle highlights in your IDE: